arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ## Understanding Device Tree Blobs (DTB) Overlays

+### Device Tree Blobs (DTB) And DTB Overlays

 In the world of embedded systems, _U-boot_ and the _Linux kernel_ use a concept called __Device Tree Blobs (DTB)__ to describe a board's hardware configuration.
 This approach allows for a unified main source tree to be used across different board configurations, ensuring consistency.

 The boards, acting as carriers, allow various peripherals to be connected, such as temperature sensors or accelerometers.
 These carriers serve as expansion connectors.
 You might want to connect various peripherals and be able to add or remove them easily.

 The concept of modularity is applied to the _DTB_, resulting in __DTB overlays__.
-The hardware configuration is split into multiple small files, each representing a different peripheral or function.
+The hardware configuration is split into multiple small files, each representing a different peripheral or function in the form of a DTB overlay.

 During the early boot stage, these overlays are merged together into a single DTB and loaded into RAM.
 This approach enables users to select and change configurations with ease.
 However, it is important to note that changing the hardware configuration requires a system reboot to maintain system stability.

+### Handling DTB Overlays

 You can modify and maintain the Device Tree Blob (DTB) overlays through a couple of methods.
 In builds that do not prioritize security, you can edit the file located at the following location: